 If you request it, you are entitled to be given a statement of the amount of DIRT deducted from your interest.

-You do not have to pay any further tax on the interest but it is declared as income if you are making a tax return.
+You do not have to pay any further income tax on the interest but it is declared as income if you are making a tax return.
 You may have to pay PRSI.

 Since 2007, your financial institution can pay your interest on deposits without deducting DIRT.
 You must apply to have your deposit interest paid without the deduction of DIRT - see 'Where to apply' below.